infinityab/ESP8266-WiFi-Power-Meter-Mk2/README.md

 # ESP8266 WiFi-Power-Meter-Mk1
 ESP8266 WiFi SOC based Webserver Power Meter to calculate accurate kilowatt consumption from digital electricity meters.
 These meters emit LED pulses of usually 1000 pulses per hour per KW hr, these are detected, timed and converted into the Kilowatt/Hr equivalent and stored on the micro webserver as html data.
 The data may then be retrieved via a tablet, smartphone, PC or Pi micro using a standard HTTP request for display or further processing.
 The message takes the form :-

-  http:// your-local-IP-address/gpio/0 or 1/2/3/4 there are 5 messages at present in various forms of presentation. or in PHP on Pi or PC/Linux :-
+  http:// your-local-IP-address/gpio/0 or 1/2/3/4 there are 5 messages at present in various forms of presentation or in PHP on Pi or PC/Linux :-
 <?php    $json_string = file_get_contents("http://192.168.0.100/gpio/0");   ?>
 where $json_string will then hold the power data.